EWC Academy - Academy for European Works Councils and SE Works Councils

 Examples of recently updated agreements (national jurisdiction in brackets):

-American Express GBT (United Kingdom)
+American Express GBT (Great Britain)

 Bonduelle (France)